gdkrmr/mcp-git-course/src/mcp_git_course/resources/lessons/02_new_repository/03_create-remote-repo.md

 # Adding a Remote and Pushing Your Local Repository

 ## Overview

 In this lesson, you will learn how to connect your local Git repository to a remote server and push your project for the first time.
 This enables collaboration and backup on a remote platform.

+We will use `my-project` from the previous step as an example.

 ## Step 1: Create a Remote Repository

-1. Log in to your account on [Github](github.com) or any other code hosting platform.
+1. Log in to your Gitlab account on git.sc.uni-leipzig.de or any other code hosting platform.
 2. Create a new repository (for example, named `my-project`).
    - Keep the repository empty.
 Code hosters will offer to create a `README.md` and other files for you, decline to avoid trouble.
 3. Copy the SSH URL for your new repository.
 It will look like: